Robelion/Travel-Journal-Backend/README.md

     I used docker to create images and pushed them to docker hub and then pulled them using docker pull in order to deploy it to the server so that I could integrate with iOS.

-  AutoLayout using NSLayoutConstraint or SnapKit

-    We used SnapKit and NSLayoutConstraint for everything we implemented from labels to buttons to collection views to table views.

-  At least one UICollectionView or UITableView

-    We implemented multiple collection views (trips, categories) as well as one table view (timeline).

-  Some form of navigation (UINavigationController or UITabBarController) to navigate between screens

-    We have multiple screens that users can navigate to in order to edit their trips, add to their trips, and add to their timelines.

-  Integration with an API - this API must provide some meaningful value to your app.
-For example, if you’re creating a music     app, you could use the Apple Music API.
-Most of you will integrate with an API written by students in the backend course.

-    We have NetworkManager set up to get and store code from the API that backend wrote.
-Unfortunately, Backend's implementation differed from what we had implemented, so while we have Network Manager set up with all the proper functions, it does not actually connect with Backend.